All Products

 The following table describes the performance metrics of Extreme NAS file systems that were created between May 20, 2020 and January 18, 2024.

-If you want to use a higher bandwidth, we recommend that you create an advanced Extreme NAS file system in a supported region or zone and migrate data from the existing file system to the new file system.
+If you want to use a higher throughput, we recommend that you create an advanced Extreme NAS file system in a supported region or zone and migrate data from the existing file system to the new file system.
 For more information, see Data Migration.

 Item